What the Fund is about

 The purpose of the NAPD Fund for Justice is to enhance the right to counsel and public defense in the United States.

-The NAPD Fund for Justice is a Kentucky nonprofit organization in the process of applying for tax exempt status from the IRS.
+The NAPD Fund for Justice is a tax-exempt Kentucky nonprofit organization

 How the NAPD Fund for Justice intends to put your money to work